 THE HOME STRETCH

-All in all, the Acatenango hike is not the easiest hike in the world due to its steep trails, though it’s one of the most rewarding adventures to be had in Guatemala!
+All in all, hiking Acatenango is not easy due to its steep trails, though it’s one of the most rewarding adventures to be had in Guatemala!

-In my experience embarking on this trek with Tropicana Hostel, I can’t recommend booking through them enough.
+In my experience embarking on this trek, I can’t recommend it enough!
 The service was flawless, the guides were fantastic, it was great value for money and I think I can speak for our entire group here and say that we all felt completely satisfied!